dezordi/mFinder/README.md

 This set of scripts was developed to identify and to generate intrahost/co-infection consensus genomes of SARS-CoV-2.
 The test sequences were generate by reference genome assembly with bowtie2 usign the SRR13418742 data from Gupta et al. 2021 [REF](https://www.microbiologyresearch.org/content/journal/jgv/10.1099/jgv.0.001562).

+## Disclaimer

+- This repository is out of date, the current development of this script was incorporated as a step of the workflow present in this [link](https://github.com/dezordi/ViralFlow) in [python_scripts/intrahost.py](https://github.com/dezordi/ViralFlow/blob/main/python_scripts/intrahost.py).

 ## Preparing the Enviroment

 This script need 2 pre-installed tools: